DIAGNijmegen/website-content/content/pages/software/diag-sol.md

 Users log in to job nodes directly to either schedule an experiment or to interactively interact with a scheduled experiment.
 We use [Slurm](https://slurm.schedmd.com/overview.html) as an automated job queue.
-Experiments are encapsialted in docker containers to isolate their software stacks from the system software stack.
-This allows researchers to try out new libraries and software without the need to install new software on the base systems.
+Experiments are encapsulated in docker containers to isolate their software stacks from the system software stack of our compute nodes.
+This allows researchers maximum flexibilty when it comes to trying out new, experimental libraries and software without us needing to install it on the base systems themselves.

 ## Future

-The SOL compute cluster runs reliably for 1.5 years now.
-The cluster was steadily growing over that period and it will reach its maximum design capacity of 100 GPUs this year.
-After this, we will consolidate and upgrade old hardware and to remove non-stardard components and compute nodes from the cluster.
+The SOL compute cluster now runs reliably since mid 2017.
+The cluster was steadily growing until 2019 when it will reach its maximum design capacity of 100 GPUs.
+After this point, plans are to consolidate and upgrade old hardware and to remove non-stardard components and compute nodes from the cluster.

 In addition to this, the compute cluster will be rolled out as a service to